Monitors - New UI

 - The action of disabling the monitor through alert rate limiting will be logged in the Unified Activity Log.
 Refer to Activity Log.

-- A notification email will be sent to all users with an Administrator security level (max.
+- A notification email will be sent to all users with the Administrator security level (max.
 50 users) to inform them that the monitor has been disabled on the device due to alert rate limiting.

 NOTE Online Status monitors do not get disabled through alert rate limiting.